pschool-in/curriculum/content/grammar/new-topics/pronoun-3.md

 Select the possessive pronoun in the sentence.

 ```
-My aunt laksmi has a blue car.
+My aunt Laksmi has a blue car.
 The blue car is *hers*.
-Swati and I live in a big hose.
+Swati and I live in a big house.
 It is *ours*.
 I am making a drawing.
 The drawing is *mine*.
-I brought ny violin.
+I brought my violin.
 It is *mine*.
 I own the bike.
 It is *mine*.
 ```